emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |-------|-------|-------|-------|
 | 3.5oz Milk Chocolate | 18.7 | 6.9 | 0.37 |
 | 3.5oz Dark Chocolate | 19.3 | 9.4 | 0.48 |

+TODO: Talk about interarrival times

+Let $$p$$ be probability of placing an order on any given day which is calculated by dividing the number of orders last year by the number of working days (see the following table).

 ## Monte Carlo Simulation